w-gluza/sassme/README.md

 - Then clone it.
 2. look at the css file
-3. make some reverse engineering and construct the scss file to compile the resulting css file OBS! only two colours and two mesures are defined...
+3. make some reverse engineering and construct the scss file to compile the resulting css file
+## HINTS
+only two colours and two mesures are defined...
 Use variables, nesting, parenting, partials and operations